DanilTkachenko/DanilTkachenko/README.md

 # README
 - I'm - 17 y.o.
-Beginner Front-End Developer from Ukraine.
+Front-End Developer from Ukraine.
 - You can see my works on my GitHub.
 - My telegram: https://t.me/DanilTkachenko.